Grace/world-of-wordcraft/README.md

 - [ ] Add level/experience system
 - [ ] Add player classes
 - [ ] Add support for PostgreSQL instead of or in addition to SQLite
+- [ ] Setup unit and/or integration tests
+- [ ] Setup development build/deployment